chrismccord/fly_deploy/README.md

 ## Rollback Strategy

 Hot upgrades are forward-only.
-Once new code is loaded into the BEAM VM, you cannot unload it.
+Once new code is loaded into the BEAM VM, `FlyDeploy` cannot roll it back.
 If a hot upgrade causes issues, perform a cold deploy to a known good version:

 ```bash
 fly deploy